Neuroquila-n8fall/odroid-carpc-nano33/README.md

 When selecting parts I've focused to select hose which are either AECQ100 certified or have an extended operating temperature range until at least 85°C. You should select parts for automotive use to ensure they last as long as possible.

 ### Fan sockets
 The PWM signal is tuned to work with all fans.
 I've tested bog standard 120mm fans as well as a dual high-pressure cisco switch fan.
 Please note that the socket delivers the voltage from the 12V rail.
-Tehre is no possibility to power 5V fans here.
+There is no possibility to power 5V fans here.

 ## 3rd Party Libraries used
 I'm using a modified version of the BPLib that now supports sending and holding multiple keys.
 That's probably important for future tweaks.
 The original library only supports sending one single key and modifiers.